almasgai/Site/content/posts/wula-alarm.md

 ## Solving a Common College Student Problem:

 Like most people, I enjoy sleep.
-But I'm taking an 8 am class this semester and don't want to sleep in.
-I decided that between my knowledge on programming and electronics, I could somehow solve my problem.
+But I'm taking an 8 am class this semester and don't want to sleep in so I decided that between my knowledge of programming and electronics, I could somehow solve my problem.

 I had my 'eureka' moment about two weeks ago while watching a [YouTube video](https://www.youtube.com/watch?v=qlMtakaa7u8)